This page describes the Logs Router in Cloud Logging.

 Cloud Logging compares each log entry it receives against the Google Cloud project, organization, or the folder’s log sinks, which act independently of each other:

 Sinks.
 Cloud Logging compares the log entry against a sink’s filter to determine whether to route the log entry to the sink's destination.
 Matching log entries are then compared against the sink's exclusion filters to determine whether to discard the log entry or to route it to the sink's destination.
-Logs sinks can be used to export log entries to supported destinations.
+Logs sinks can be used to route log entries to supported destinations.

 Exclusions.
 By default, every project has a